Looking for Academic Policy Advice?

 In the quarter subsequent to the first notice of probation, if the student:

-- raises his/her cumulative GPA above a 3.0, he/she will be returned to good standing; or
+- raises their cumulative GPA above a 3.0, they will be returned to good standing; or

-- fails to achieve a cumulative GPA of 3.0, he/she is subject to dismissal.
+- fails to achieve a cumulative GPA of 3.0, they are subject to dismissal.

 - student leadership positions;